EveronLife/EveronLife/.github/CONVENTIONS.md

 - [Values](https://community.bistudio.com/wiki/Arma_Reforger:Scripting:_Values)

 #### Flavour choices
 There are some "flavour" choices left for the individual developer.
-Please respect other peoples choices and do not reformat their code to use your flavor if you do not *need* to touch that piece of code fo the task at hand.
+Please respect other people's choices and do not reformat their code to use your flavor if you do not *need* to touch that piece of code fo the task at hand.

 #### Variable names
 Keep variable names as short as possible and as long as needed to convey their meaning.
 E.g. `int vehicleArrayCount` could be turned into `int vehiclesCount` or just `int nVehicles`.